mdev88/Diaspora-Native-WebApp/README.md

 It requires access to the Internet and to external storage to be able to upload photos when creating a new post.

 ### Third party libraries
-I use the following third party libraries:
+It uses the following third party libraries:
 - https://github.com/futuresimple/android-floating-action-button